Willie Brown (American football): Playing career

+Legacy

 Brown was selected to the American Football League All-Time Team and was inducted into the Pro Football Hall of Fame on July 28, 1984, his first year of eligibility.
-In 1999, he was ranked number 50 on The Sporting News' list of the 100 Greatest Football Players, making him the highest-ranking Raiders player.
+In 1999, he was ranked number 50 on The Sporting News list of the 100 Greatest Football Players, making him the highest-ranking Raiders player.
+In 2019, he was named to the NFL 100th Anniversary All-Time Team, a distinction he shared with Raiders teammates Jim Otto, Art Shell, and Gene Upshaw.
+In 2021, The Athletic listed him as the 90th greatest player ever.

+Brown is often cited as one of the earliest, if not the earliest, cornerback to use the bump and run defensive technique against receivers.

-Coaching career
+Coaching and post-coaching career

-Brown served as a defensive backfield coach for the Raiders from 1979 to 1988.
+Brown served as a defensive backfield coach for the Raiders from 1979 to 1988, during which time the Raiders won two Super Bowls, in 1981 (Super Bowl XV) and 1984 (Super Bowl XVIII).
+As a defensive backs coach, he played a key part in developing All-Pro and Pro Bowl cornerbacks Lester Hayes (who shares the Raiders interception record with Brown at 39) and Mike Haynes.
 He was also the last head football coach at Long Beach State before the program was discontinued.
 Brown had succeeded George Allen, who had died just after the end of the 1990 season.

 He earned a master's degree at the same school in 1991, and later coached at Jordan High School in Los Angeles in 1994.
-In 1995, he returned to the Raiders as the Director of Staff Development.
+Of becoming a high school coach after a storied career, Brown said, "'The bottom line is these kids need help. ...
+If I can help on or off the field or in or out of the classroom, then I have made some kind of contribution.'"
+In 1995, he returned to the Raiders when they moved back to Oakland as the Director of Staff Development.
+He continued to work for the Raiders in various capacities over the years, culminating in serving as a team ambassador.
+Even after his coaching days ended, Brown spent time working with Raiders defensive backs like future hall of famers Charles Woodson and Rod Woodson.